 I am not, by trade, a writer, a photographer, or a chef.
-My background is in theatre (stage management, specifically), and I work more than full-time coordinating performing arts events at Duke University (no, I can’t get you basketball tickets).
+My background is in theatre (stage management, specifically), and I now plan events at Denver Botanic Gardens.
 As gigs go, it’s a pretty good one.

 But my passion these days is making food!
 And eating it.
 And learning to grow it.
 And apparently, writing about it.

-Also, 80 square feet of earth in a community garden a few miles from my apartment.
-A place where I can “farm” a little of my own food and learn from others growing food around me.
+At each home, I’ve dabbled in gardening on every balcony, and I was fortunate to participate in a couple of community gardens – places where I can “farm” a little of my own food and learn from other growing food around me.